World Health Organization

 - Upon publication, Elsevier will:

-- Enable authors to identify themselves as being funded by WHO via our funding body form.
+- Enable authors to identify themselves as being either employed or funded by WHO via our funding body forms.

-- Offer authors the choice of two Intergovernmental Creative Commons user licenses (IGO Licenses) which have the following notices:
+- For WHO employees we offer authors the choice of two Intergovernmental Creative Commons user licenses (IGO Licenses) which have the following notices:

 - CC BY: This is an Open Access article published under the CC BY 3.0 IGO license which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
 In any use of this article, there should be no suggestion that WHO endorses any specific organisation, products or services.
 The use of the WHO logo is not permitted.
 This notice should be preserved along with the article’s original URL.